 The Knight family cemetery is located on the farm formerly owned by the Knights and later, by Jackson Musselman, son-in-law to Lewis Knight.
 The cemetery contains several graves; however, only two are inscribed.

 If you’ve been to Dogwood Dog Park in Phase 1, you’ve probably noticed the fenced-in area immediately to the right of the entrance.
-This area has massive aluminum planter boxes with a variety of gorgeous plants growing in them.
 This is our community garden, made exclusively for the use of residents living in Embrey Mill.

 Commuting to work (especially if you live in the Stafford area but work in D.C., Fairfax, or Woodbridge) can be a huge money and time saver.
 It can also be a great way to make friends and lessen the impact on the environment.

-With Embrey Mill being centrally, located near Washington DC and several military bases we understand, maybe a little more than most, what it is like to have so many of our loved ones, neighbors and friends, fighting for our freedom.
+With Embrey Mill being centrally located near Washington DC and several military bases we understand what it is like to have so many of our loved ones, neighbors and friends, fighting for our freedom.
 Lighting our front porch green is a small token to show our gratitude.

 Every year Embrey Mill’s HOA holds a family focused Fall Festival.
 Imagine Super Hero’s, Jedi, and Power Rangers taking over Embrey Field as they come to play games and compete for the best costume prize.